costoffreedom/costoffreedom-book/book/authors/faraj-rifait.md

-Faraj Rifait is Bassel's uncle.
+Faraj Rifait is Bassel’s uncle.